-This sector contributed £608.5m (GVA) to the Somerset economy in 2016, roughly 5.4% of all economic output in the county.
-In proportional terms this is roughly identical (0.99 times) to the contribution it makes at the national level.
-At the lower-tier local authority area the GVA contribution is spread fairly evenly across each area; 22% from South Somerset (£132.4m), 22% from Taunton Deane (£133.5m), 20% from Mendip (£119.7m), 20% from Sedgemoor (£124.5m), and the remaining 16% from West Somerset (£98.4).
-However, considered in proportional terms, this sector is far larger in West Somerset than any other area, where it contributes 12.9% of all economic output, roughly 2.4 times the national average.
+This sector contributed £339m (GVA) to the Somerset economy in 2020, roughly 3.1% of all economic output in the county.
+At the lower-tier local authority area the GVA contribution is spread fairly evenly across each area; 24% from South Somerset (£80.4), 34% from Somerset West and Taunton (£116m), 21% from Mendip (£71.4m), and 21% from Sedgemoor (£71.53m).

-Source: Economic Model for Somerset and the Heart of the South West (HotSW) Local Enterprise Partnership, 2018
+Source: Economic Model for Somerset and the Heart of the South West (HotSW) Local Enterprise Partnership, 2022